“Are you aware that you are depressed and ill?” the doctor asked me.

 It says: “Lack of Insight?
 Acknowledges being depressed and ill; acknowledges illness but attributes cause to bad food, climate, overwork, virus, need for rest, etc.; denies being ill at all.”

 I had already been sufficiently passionate about mental health in Costa Rica to set my sights on creating a permanent section devoted to this topic at El Colectivo 506.
-Still, at that moment, I felt as if a lightning flash had lit up the San José sky.
+Still, at that moment, I felt as if a lightning flash had illuminated the San José sky.

 If I had reached this point—so anxious that I couldn’t sleep, and completely unable to see what was going on inside my own brain and body—how was the rest of the population surviving?